-Executive Summary: The intent of the development of the S-100 Universal Hydrographic Data nautical charting.

-Model has always been to support all marine application areas.
+Submitted by: Canadian Hydrographic Service & Geoscience Australia Executive Summary: The intent of the development of the S-100 Universal Hydrographic Data Model has always been to support all marine application areas.
 Currently, the IHO S-100 standard primarily serves as the basis for the development of the Electronic Nautical Chart (ENC) and other complementary data product specifications to support "eNavigation".
-It is built upon an attribute structure focused on navigation which has been well defined by long experience in are required.

-However, in order to properly describe and meet the requirements of other non-navigational marine applications such as Marine Limits and Boundaries, Marine Cadastre, Fisheries Management, etc., additional attribute structures attributes.

-Building on experience acquired in other domains, such as Land Cadastre, this paper presents two basic concepts for supporting attribution in new marine application areas.
+It is built upon an attribute structure focused on navigation which has been well defined by long experience in nautical charting.
+However, in order to properly describe and meet the requirements of other non-navigational marine applications such as Marine Limits and Boundaries, Marine Cadastre, Fisheries Management, etc., additional attribute structures are required.
+Related Documents: Building on experience acquired in other domains, such as Land Cadastre, this paper presents two basic concepts for supporting attribution in new marine application areas.
 It introduces the concept of the Intrinsic Type of a feature object so that the attribute structures represent the reality of feature objects, not their representation.
 The Intrinsic Type is defined in the Feature Concept Dictionary and does not appear in actual data sets or Application Schema: however it is extremely important so that the correct attribute types may be applied to a feature concept.
 This paper also introduces structures derived from the ISO standard for the Land Administrative Domain Model (ISO 19152), which can be adapted to the marine environment.
-This provides a mechanism for defining Rights, Restrictions and Responsibilities to establish an attribute structure capable of managing legal and sovereign
+This provides a mechanism for defining Rights , Restrictions and Responsibilities to establish an attribute structure capable of managing legal and sovereign attributes .
+Related Projects: S-121 Maritime Limits and Boundaries, S122 Marine Protected Areas